 Posted by Dr. Sam Rizk December, 12/02/2016 - 02:48 PM

 Modern technology is a huge part of every facial plastic surgery procedure, from images taken during the consultation process to tools for postoperative recovery.
 A few years back, Google announced the launch of a new eyeglass technology with potential applications in plastic surgery and many other medical specialties as well as other industries.
 Google Glass is a hands-free, computerized device that is mounted to the head.
-It provides information to the person wearing it and allows the wearer to record and share both photos and video.
+It provides information to the person wearing it and allows the wearer to record and share both photos and videos.

 The technology was widely panned in the press, and most of us assumed (or read) that it had been discontinued.
-In reality, it was simply moved to a product development group, and has since shown promise in a number of areas, including plastic surgery and other medical specialties.
+In reality, it was simply moved to a product development group and has since shown promise in a number of areas, including plastic surgery and other medical specialties.